evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 1. Use `crc version` to verify the binary is on the `PATH`.
 If it's working correctly version info should be printed to the console.
 1. `crc setup`.

+The `crc setup` command takes a minute to run, so now is a good time to get a "pull secret" prepared for the next step.

 ![](/res/img/posts/2020-09-21-code-ready-containers-on-digital-ocean/crc-pull-secret.png)

 {:.caption}
 Obtain the Pull Secret under the cluster creation UI.
 You can also find the CodeReady Containers download URL here by right-clicking the "Download Code-Ready Containers" button and choosing "Copy Link Location".

-To start CodeReady Containers you need a "pull secret".
-This is found on [cloud.redhat.com/openshift](https://cloud.redhat.com/openshift/):
+The pull secret is found on [cloud.redhat.com/openshift](https://cloud.redhat.com/openshift/):

 1. Login to [cloud.redhat.com/openshift](https://cloud.redhat.com/openshift/).
 1. Select *Clusters* from the side menu.